 Sublime Cards

-Years later, after helping clients build their own product catalogues and ecommerce platforms, I decided to launch a product of my own, Meeting Warm Up, a team-building game designed to improve team dynamics and encourage collaboration.
+After years of helping clients build product catalogues and ecommerce platforms, I decided to launch a product of my own, Meeting Warm Up, a team-building game designed to improve team dynamics and encourage collaboration.
 It reached the number one spot on Amazon's office games category for 12 weeks, earned "Best Seller" and "Amazon Recommends" badges, and taught me a lot about product-market fit, pricing, and promotion.
 It also gave me a first-hand look at the same challenges my clients face when trying to sell their own products.

 Kewnode